Who is The Other Box?

 The Other Box is an award-winning platform, enlightening and empowering people to work and live more inclusively.

-It was founded by Leyya and Roshni – two brown, female, state-school educated second/third generation immigrants from working class backgrounds, who happen to be creatives in design and advertising.
+It was founded by Leyya and Roshni – two South Asian, female, state-school educated second/third generation immigrants from working class backgrounds, who happen to be creatives in design and advertising.

 They’ve combined their lived experience of everyday exclusion and tokenism with academic knowledge of race, racism and radical histories of colonialism to challenge the lack of diversity within the creative industries.

-As well as running workshops within agencies, they’re regularly invited to sit on panels, radio and TV shows and tailored events to discuss issues around diversity, identity, racism and more.
+As well as running workshops within agencies, they’re regularly invited to sit on panels, radio and TV shows for the likes of BBC, Stylist Magazine, Facebook and The Guardian and also tailor events to discuss issues around diversity, identity, racism and more.

 About Leyya, Co-Founder